vix-4800/vix-4800/README.md

   Hi, I'm Anton 👋
 </h1>
 <h3 align="center">
-  I am a full-stack developer and Information Systems student.
+  I am a full-stack developer and Information Systems student
 </h3>
 <p align="center">
-  I specialize in PHP with a focus on the Laravel framework.
+  I specialize in PHP with a focus on the Laravel framework
 </p>

 <p align="center">